kokodevelopment/Home/src/guidelines/uploading.md

 - Removing sprites, costumes or sounds if the project is opened

 If the moderators can not access the project and its contents from within the site, it will be removed.
-Using these actions to prevent remixing or reuploading will be implemented into PenguinMod at a later date.
+Using these actions to prevent remixing or reuploading will be implemented into OrangeMod at a later date.
 Preventing remixing or reuploading currently will get your project removed as it will limit the ability for moderators to access your project.

-# Exploiting or Abusing PenguinMod systems
+# Exploiting or Abusing OrangeMod systems
-You are not allowed to encourage, create, or upload projects that abuse PenguinMod's systems.
+You are not allowed to encourage, create, or upload projects that abuse OrangeMod's systems.
 This means you can't make projects that:
 - Report other users or projects in large amounts (mass-reporting)
-- Reward or encourage others to break PenguinMod's rules
+- Reward or encourage others to break OrangeMod's rules
-- Try to get around PenguinMod's time limits, like uploading projects too quickly
+- Try to get around OrangeMod's time limits, like uploading projects too quickly
 - Include or use tools to spam reports, project views/loves/votes, or create fake/bot accounts
 - Show ways to avoid bans, account deletions, or other punishments
-- Abuse a bug/glitch in PenguinMod to harm other users or projects
+- Abuse a bug/glitch in OrangeMod to harm other users or projects

 Your account may be banned or deleted for breaking these rules and your project may be removed.